gabriela-framework/gabriela/docs/README.md

 We don't actually need any other middleware block like *moduleLogic* here because the value of *state* is automatically sent as the response body.
 Simple as that.

-You can, of course, use the *restify* response object to send the response which will override the default response sending mechanism.
+You can, of course, use the *express* response object to send the response which will override the default response sending mechanism.

 ````javascript